osgi/osgi.enroute.site/_appnotes/nexus.md

 ## Release

 On nexus you can now close the staging repository.
 This could trigger rules, which might fail.
 If they fail, you might have to start over.

+Once you've been able to close the staging repository then you can release it via Nexus.

 ## Finalize